-- children under two years of age
+- Children under two years of age

-- patients who are unconscious
+- Patients who are unconscious

-- patients who are allergic to promethazine, any of the ingredients in promethazine, or to other phenothiazines
+- Patients who are allergic to promethazine, any of the ingredients in promethazine, or to other phenothiazines

-- patients with lung symptoms including asthma
+- Patients with lung symptoms including asthma

-- children who are vomiting, unless the vomiting is prolonged and there is a known cause
+- Children who are vomiting, unless the vomiting is prolonged and there is a known cause

 Promethazine Health Risks

 Promethazine may cause drowsiness which may impair your ability to ride a bike, drive a car, or operate machinery.
 This may worsen if promethazine is taken with alcohol or other central nervous system (CNS) depressants, such as sedatives, pain medicines, tranquilizers, or certain medicines used to treat depression.

 Promethazine should not be used in patients with poor lung function, such as chronic obstructive lung disease or breathing problems while sleeping (sleep apnea).

 Promethazine should be used with caution in patients with seizures, or patients who are on other medicines which may also increase the risk of seizures.

-Bone-marrow problems and blood cell production.
-Promethazine should not be used in patients with bone-marrow problems, or used with other drugs that affect the bone marrow's production of blood cells.
+Promethazine shouldn’t be used in patients with bone-marrow problems, or used with other drugs that affect the bone marrow's production of blood cells.